Actively Recruiting

 - Clinically significant dry eye or corneal abnormalities

-- Prothrombin time/INR or partial thromboplastin time test 1.3 times or more above normal within 30 days before first study dose
+- Prothrombin time or partial thromboplastin time tests greater than 1.3 times normal within 30 days before treatment

-- Uncontrolled cardiovascular conditions including severe heart failure, unstable angina, serious arrhythmias, uncontrolled hypertension, recent stroke or heart attack within 6 months
+- Uncontrolled significant cardiovascular disorders including severe heart failure, unstable angina, serious arrhythmias, uncontrolled hypertension, recent stroke or heart attack within 6 months

-- Corrected QT interval over 470 ms on ECG within 28 days before first study dose
+- Corrected QT interval greater than 470 ms on ECG within 28 days before treatment

 - Inability to swallow tablets